How to Create a Safety Plan for Leaving an Abusive Relationship

 And you deserve to be safe.

 Leaving an abusive relationship is one of the most courageous decisions a person can make.
 It's also one of the most dangerous.
 Research shows that the risk of harm often increases when someone is leaving or when the abuser believes they're about to leave.
+This isn't meant to scare you into staying.
+It's meant to help you understand why planning matters.

 You don't just walk out the door.
 You plan.
 You prepare.
 You protect yourself.